← All varieties

 Fruit

-Size & Form: Large, full, round, and upright, but not conical.
-Sometimes irregular in shape, about three inches broad and three and a half inches high.
+Large, full, round, and upright, but not conical; sometimes irregular in shape; approximately three inches broad and three and a half inches high (Herefordshire Pomona).
+Bunyard gives the dimensions as three inches by three inches, describing the form as round and regular.

-Skin: Light green, not unlike Lord Suffield, becoming very yellow when ripe, with numerous small golden spots on the sunny side.
+Light green, not unlike Lord Suffield in appearance, becoming very yellow when ripe, with numerous small golden spots on the sunny side (Herefordshire Pomona).
+Bunyard corroborates the color range as light green to chrome yellow and adds that the skin is very smooth.

 Season